Async-First Remote Engineering Teams: Adapting XP Practices for Modern Distributed Work

 A: Create async onboarding workflows:

-• Day 1: New developer reads memory-coordinated project context (project/onboarding/architecture-decisions)
+- Day 1: New developer reads memory-coordinated project context (

-Record common onboarding questions in FAQ memory namespace.
-Each new developer adds their questions and discovered answers—building institutional knowledge accessible across timezones.
+Record common onboarding questions in FAQ shared notes channel.
+Each new developer adds their questions and discovered answers-building institutional knowledge accessible across timezones.
+We’ve written more about this in the real onboarding problem for AI agents and humans alike .

 Conclusion: The Async-First Advantage #